 Health Plan provides the lowest cost non-medical transportation that meets your needs to the closest provider from your home where an appointment is available.
 Members cannot drive themselves or be reimbursed directly for non-medical transportation.
-To learn more, call Health Plan at 1-888-936-PLAN (7526) (TTY 711).
+To learn more, call Health Plan at 1-888-936-PLAN (7526), TTY 711.

-Non-medical transportation does not apply if:
+Non-medical transportation does not apply if any of the following apply:

-- An ambulance, litter van, wheelchair van, or other form of medical transportation is medically needed to get to a Medi-Cal covered service. - You need help from the driver to and from the residence, vehicle, or place of treatment due to a physical or medical condition. - You are in a wheelchair and are unable to move in and out of the vehicle without help from the driver. - Medi-Cal does not cover the service.
+An ambulance, litter van, wheelchair van, or other form of medical transportation is medically needed to get to a Medi-Cal covered service

+- You need help from the driver to get to and from the residence, vehicle, or place of treatment due to a physical or medical condition - You are in a wheelchair and are unable to move in and out of the vehicle without help from the driver - Medi-Cal does not cover the service